ostentafacere/rsschool-cv/cv.md

 ## *Skills*

-For now I do not have any skills in programm languages, but I'll do my best to lern them.
+For now I do not have any skills in programm languages, but I'll do my best to lern:
+ * HTML
+ * CSS
+ * Java Script

 ## Code Exapmle